Custer Institute and Observatory is Long Island's oldest public observatory - open from 8 pm to midnight on Saturdays!

 THE MUSIC PROJECT

-Bring music and stargazing together at Long Island’s oldest public observatory, tMP blends the performing arts with science and discovery.
+Bringing music and stargazing together at Long Island’s oldest public observatory, tMP blends the performing arts with science and discovery.
 A unique stargazing experience follows each performance where audiences are invited to explore the night sky with guidance from our expert volunteer staff, using our historic observation dome and an array of on-site telescopes.

 -